 |

-& Calder also employs the services of four legal assistants
+& Calder also employs the services of three paralegals

 resulting in a more effective, efficient and economical use

-of legal resources and a support staff of fourteen full-time
+of legal resources and a support staff of full-time

 and part-time employees, to provide the highest levels of